solita/sv-security-scans-02/2023-02-26-venture-not-all-eggs.md

 unless both secret parts are revelealed.

-### How is it Relevant to You?
+**How is it Relevant to You?**

-Even though cloud cryptography is a powerful thing, it 'breaks on demand'.
+Even though cloud cryptography is a powerful thing, it easily 'breaks on demand'.
 If required, cloud providers reveal you secrets.
 Here's what AWS says.